mmurphy0/Currency-Converter-App/README.md

 #A Currency Converter made using Python Tkinter

 New Currecies being added frequently

-Conversion rates updates regularly
+Conversion rates updated regularly
-  Accurate to the date of the commit
+(Accurate to the date of the commit)